hubotio/hubot/src/templates/README.md

 There will inevitably be functionality that everyone will want.
 Instead of adding it to hubot itself, you can submit pull requests to [hubot-scripts](https://github.com/github/hubot-scripts).
-To enable scripts from the hubot-scripts package, add the script name with extension to the hubot-scripts.json file in this repo.
+To enable scripts from the hubot-scripts package, add the script name with extension as a double quoted string to the hubot-scripts.json file in this repo.

 Deployment
 ==========